Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/minikube.md

    Minikube is a tool that makes it easy to run Kubernetes locally.
-   Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+   Minikube runs a single-node Kubernetes cluster inside a VM on your laptop to try out Kubernetes or develop with it day-to-day.

 1. Start `minikube`